LaietiMcLean/to-do-list-tool/README.md

 # to-do-list-tool
 JavaScript Project as Upgrade Hub student.

-A simple tool for everyday needs
+A simple tool for everyday needs.